Leah was a healthy 42-year-old, wife and mother of three, who worked a full time job when she was diagnosed with

 Leah’s future, and many others like her, is literally in the hands of these researchers.
 This is why we have chosen to actively seek funding for Lung Cancer Research by creating the Lungs4Life Foundation, Inc. We also aim to increase awareness that anyone can get lung cancer, to encourage healthy living and emphasize annual physicals.
 We have chosen to partner with UNMC and the new Fred and Pamela Buffett Cancer Center on the Nebraska Medicine campus in Omaha.

-Leah and her husband, Tim, continue to live normal and busy lives with their three children: Theresa (15), Nick (10) and Donovan (9).
-Leah retuned to her full time job in 2020 after taking many years off to reduce stress in her life and lengthen her years.
-This allowed her more time to spend with family and work for this important cause.
+Leah and her husband, Tim, continue to live normal and busy lives with their three children: Theresa (15), Nick (11) and Donovan (10).
+Leah retuned to her full time job in 2020 after taking many years off to reduce stress and focus on boosting her immune system.
+This allowed her to spend more time with family and work for this important cause.

 our Board Members: